New Haven Friends Meeting

 If you have questions about our Meeting, contact the Clerk of Meeting - [email protected]

-Ruah Swennerfelt is an activist, homesteader, and author of the book, Rising to the Challenge: The Transition Movement and People of Faith.
+On September 16, 2016 Ruah Swennerfelt, a Quaker activist, homesteader, and author of the book, Rising to the Challenge: The Transition Movement and People of Faith, spoke at New Haven Friends Meeting.